scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 Reporting therefore clears only the fear gate.
 Remediation requires clearing the finance gate, and the two are guarded by different participants optimizing different proxies.

 This is why "we all know it's broken" is not a budget.
 Consensus is inexpensive and receives a corresponding valuation during capital allocation.
 Remediation competes against features, and features usually arrive with a revenue story.
 Remediation arrives with an avoided-loss story: money the organization hopes not to lose, incidents it hopes not to have, engineer-hours it hopes not to waste, and customers it hopes not to anger.
-None of these photographs especially well on the quarter's celebration deck.
+None of these photographs especially well for highlighting on the quarter's celebration deck.

 The CFO is not the villain in this account.
 Indeed, the mechanism depends upon the CFO behaving rationally.
 Finance cannot allocate capital against an instrument it cannot price, and "engineers appear increasingly haunted" is an unusually difficult entry to place in a discounted-cash-flow model.
 The dysfunction lies in the absence of a common unit.
-The GUM measures in proxies; Finance measures in dollars; and technical debt is denominated in a third currency that nobody accepts at the register.
+The GUM measures in unitless regularized values measured in large part by proxies; Finance measures in dollars; and technical debt is denominated in a third currency that nobody accepts at the register.

 The relevant financial boundary is therefore not whether a dysfunction is *real*, nor even whether it is *acknowledged*.
 It is whether the dysfunction can be rendered **financially legible**: transformed into a proposition that survives contact with the capital-allocation process.
 Section IV assigns this transformation its own coefficient and then subjects it to the same treatment as every other GUM variable unfortunate enough to acquire notation.